 In 2019, the University of Florida’s African American Studies Program will celebrate its 50th anniversary.
 The program began in 1969 and selected its first director in 1970.
 The late Dr. Ronald Foreman was a tireless advocate for the program from 1970 until his retirement in 2000.
 We will host a number of programs this year and will include information on the website.
 Please join us as we celebrate the education of individuals about African American life and culture for the last 50 years and our plan to continue doing so in the years to come.

-On Saturday February 2nd at 6pm, the “Herstory” Program will take place at Flavet Field (off of Woodlawn Drive between Museum and Stadium Road).
+On Saturday February 2nd from noon-4pm, the “Herstory” Program will take place at Flavet Field (off of Woodlawn Drive between Museum and Stadium Road).
 The UF Group, SISTUHS Inc., will provide moral and educational guidance to women through the theatrical presentation of the African-American Woman’s experiences.
 The event will showcase black women through black art, hair, music, beauty, health, fashion, and overall the Black culture and experience, with the theme “HerRoots, HerVision, HerStory.”

 On Friday, February 22nd, the annual Dr. Ronald Foreman Lecture will take place with a presentation entitled, “Women of the Black Lives Matter Movement: An Evening with Dr. Stacey Patton and Ms. Lezley McSpadden (Mother of Michael Brown).”
 This presentation will take place in the Rion Ballroom of the Reitz Union from 6pm-8pm.